wamta25/wamta25.github.io/cfp.md

 At least three program committee members will review each submission.
 Reviews will be double-blind, and papers will be assessed for quality, relevance, and presentation of contributions.
 Springer LNCS will publish the accepted papers.
 All submitted manuscripts will be checked for originality by [iThenticate](https://www.ithenticate.com/) (papers that show insufficient originality might be rejected without a review).

-**Best Paper/Poster Award**:
+**Best Paper Award**:
+The Best Paper Award will be selected on the basis of explicit recommendations of the reviewers and their scoring towards the paper’s originality and quality.

+<!---
 The Best Paper/Poster Award will be selected on the basis of explicit recommendations of the reviewers and their scoring towards the paper’s originality and quality.

-<!---
 **Important Dates (AoE)**:

 **Submission Deadline (Abstract):** October 4th